Sony heads for deeper loss as it shrinks struggling smartphone business

 The company cut its profit outlook for its mobile business to zero in July and trimmed its sales forecast for smartphones to 43 million from 50 million, which would mark a 10 percent increase on the year.

-"For now, rather than chasing market share or unit sales we will identify the market risks and emphasize profitability," Hirai said, adding that Sony would focus on regions with stronger prospects.
+"For now, rather than chasing market share or unit sales we will identify the market risks and emphasise profitability," Hirai said, adding that Sony would focus on regions with stronger prospects.

 Hirai also said Sony will cut around 1,000 of the 7,100 staff in its mobile unit during the current business year.
 The cost of reducing headcount will be outlined when Sony announces its results for the July to September quarter at the end of October.